 Silver & Light

-I love film photography and darkroom and alternative printing.
-The two inextricably go together – I see my photographs as simply the first stage of a long process that culminates in a print.
+I love the film development and darkroom/alternative printing process.
+I see my photographs as simply the first stage of a long process that culminates in a print.
 If a photograph does not end up as a print, I feel the lack of something important, an unfinished business.

-The manual craft of producing photographs with your hands satisfies something that a computer screen doesn’t.
+The manual craft of producing photographs with your hands seems to satisfies something that is deep in me.
+Computer software just doesn’t do the same job for me.
 It is difficult to explain why this is so.

 I hope there is something of value in these pages.